How Is A Business Divided In A Divorce?

 The concept of separate property also plays a significant role.
 Separate property encompasses assets owned before marriage or gained through gift or inheritance during marriage.
 And importantly, separate property is not subject to division in divorce.

 Proving that a business is separate property can drastically change the landscape of a divorce case, and successfully presenting such a case requires legal insight and experience.
-At Smith Family Law, we are deeply familiar with Texas business and divorce laws, and our attorneys have a successful track record of working within them to protect our clients’ interests.
+At Smith & Bledsoe Family Law, we are deeply familiar with Texas business and divorce laws, and our attorneys have a successful track record of working within them to protect our clients’ interests.

 Related Posts: